rberenguel/motllo/README.md

 ```
 ---
 ```
-Usage: motllo build [OPTIONS] PATH
+Usage: motllo markdown [OPTIONS] PATH

-  Build a file/folder structure based on a Markdown document at PATH
+  Generate a Markdown template from a folder or repository at PATH.
+Will ignore hidden files, you can use --force-include to add them

 Options:
+  -x, --max-length INTEGER      Maximum amount of lines to write in the
+                                markdown, for each file.
+Use -1 for `all of them`.
+Defaults to 15

-  -o, --output TEXT     Destination path to create everything  [required] -r, --replace TEXT    Multiple replacement rules separated by colons, like
+  -o, --output TEXT             Destination markdown file  [required] --force-include TEXT          Glob patterns to forcefully include, comma
-                        -r "$PROJ:world_domination", -r"$TOOLS:python"
+                                separated between quotes like
+                                "*.py,*.c,*.scala"

+  --ignore TEXT                 Glob patterns to ignore, comma separated
+                                between quotes like "*.py,*.c,*.scala"

+  --gitignore / --no-gitignore  Use local and global gitignores, yes by
+                                default

-  --dry-run / --commit  Dry run by default so you can see what it does --help                Show this message and exit.
+  --help                        Show this message and exit.
 ```
 ---
 ```